Atoms are very small, they have a radius of around 1 × 10−10 metres.

 The number of protons is what defines the element, ie an atom with six protons in its nucleus will always be carbon, and uranium will always have 92 protons.

 In a neutral atom, the number of electrons is always the same as the number of protons.
-If the atom becomes ionised however, the number of electrons will change.
-An ion is an atom that has lost or gained one or more electron.
+However, the number of electrons will change if the atom becomes ionised.